OpenEvalProject/evals/manuscripts/elife-73208/v2/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/73208/elife-73208-fig9-v2.jpg)

-**Figure 9.:** Plasmodium falciparum parasites.IPPI = isopentenyl pyrophosphate (IPP) isomerase, PEP = phosphoenolpyruvate, DHAP = dihydroxyacetone phosphate, PYR = pyruvate, Gly3P = glyceraldehyde-3-phosphate.
+**Figure 9.:** IPPI = isopentenyl pyrophosphate (IPP) isomerase, PEP = phosphoenolpyruvate, DHAP = dihydroxyacetone phosphate, PYR = pyruvate, Gly3P = glyceraldehyde-3-phosphate.
 Question marks indicate uncertainty in the identity of the proposed IPP isomerase and in the role of polyprenyl isoprenoid products of polyprenyl synthase (PPS) in apicoplast biogenesis.
 For simplicity, we have depicted PPS targeting to the apicoplast matrix.
 However, further experiments will be needed to test and specify sub-organellar targeting of PPS to the apicoplast matrix and/or intermembrane spaces.

-## Implications for general understanding of apicoplast functions
+### Implications for general understanding of apicoplast functions

 Our study, which was inspired by prior hints in the literature (Nair et al., 2011; Bowman et al., 2014; Goodman and McFadden, 2014), firmly establishes a novel essential role for MEP pathway activity in supporting apicoplast biogenesis, in addition to its recognized role producing IPP required outside this organelle.
 Prior work has clearly established that apicoplast maintenance pathways are required to support IPP synthesis and export for essential cellular use (Yeh and DeRisi, 2011; Kennedy et al., 2019a; Gisselberg et al., 2013; Dahl et al., 2006), but the reverse dependence of apicoplast biogenesis on IPP was not previously recognized.
 Thus, IPP synthesis by the MEP pathway requires apicoplast maintenance, which in turn depends on IPP synthesis.
 The two processes are convoluted and interdependent.
 This reciprocal dependence between organelle maintenance and metabolic outputs may extend to other apicoplast pathways in mosquito- and liver-stage P. falciparum as well as Toxoplasma gondii, where additional apicoplast outputs, such as fatty acids, contribute to parasite fitness and may support apicoplast maintenance (Yu et al., 2008; Shears et al., 2015; van Schaijk et al., 2014; Krishnan et al., 2020; Mazumdar et al., 2006).

 Our results also support the emerging paradigm (Uddin et al., 2018; Amberg-Johnson et al., 2017; Boucher and Yeh, 2019; Okada et al., 2020) that inhibition of apicoplast maintenance pathways can kill parasites with first-cycle kinetics that defy the delayed-death phenotype commonly observed for translation-blocking antibiotics such as doxycycline that target organelle housekeeping (Dahl and Rosenthal, 2007; Uddin et al., 2018).
 Indeed, blocking IPP synthesis causes same-cycle defects in apicoplast biogenesis, which are expected to produce non-viable parasite progeny independent of lethal dysfunctions in isoprenoid-dependent metabolism outside the organelle.
 Analysis of the timing of FOS-induced defects in apicoplast branching also provides an unexpected and incisive window into the differential compartmentalization of IPP essentiality in parasites.
 We observed that FOS-treated parasites display apicoplast-elongation defects in early schizogony but continue to divide nuclear DNA and transition into mature schizonts before stalling prior to segmentation (Figure 1A).
 Thus, the critical role of IPP for apicoplast biogenesis precedes the broader cellular need for IPP outside the organelle in mature schizonts, suggested by recent works to predominantly reflect essential roles for IPP-dependent protein prenylation (Kennedy et al., 2019a; Howe et al., 2013).
 Although MEP pathway activity begins in ring-stage parasites (Zhang et al., 2011; Cassera et al., 2004), we observed identical inhibition of apicoplast elongation in schizonts independent of whether FOS was added to rings concomitant with synchronization or to trophozoites 12 hr after synchronization (Figure 1A).
 This observation suggests that IPP utilization in the apicoplast depends on de novo synthesis rather than a pre-existing metabolite pool, possibly because IPP does not accumulate in the apicoplast and/or that IPP synthesis within the organelle is differentially partitioned for export and internal utilization.

-## Localization of PPS to the apicoplast
+### Localization of PPS to the apicoplast

 Our studies identified PF3D7_0202700 as an apicoplast-targeted PPS based on its co-localization with apicoplast ACP, dispersed localization upon apicoplast disruption, and N-terminal processing in an apicoplast-dependent manner.
 Nevertheless, the sequence features that target PPS to the apicoplast are somewhat obscure.
 Imported apicoplast proteins canonically contain N-terminal signal and transit peptides that are proteolytically removed in the endoplasmic reticulum (ER) and apicoplast, respectively (Waller et al., 2000; van Dooren et al., 2002).
 The N-terminus of PPS contains a transit peptide recognized by PlasmoAP (Foth et al., 2003) but is not recognized by SignalP (Almagro Armenteros et al., 2019) to contain a canonical signal peptide.
 This targeting ambiguity is not unique to PPS.
 We are aware of multiple apicoplast-targeted and imported proteins, including several identified in the prior proximity-biotinylation study of the apicoplast proteome (Boucher et al., 2018), that contain a recognizable transit peptide but lack an identifiable signal peptide by SignalP.
 These proteins include the key MEP pathway enzymes DXR (PF3D7_1467300) and IspD (PF3D7_0106900), holo ACP synthase (PF3D7_0420200), FabB/F (PF3D7_0626300), and the E1 subunit of pyruvate dehydrogenase (PF3D7_1446400).
 These observations suggest that protein N-termini in Plasmodium can have sequence properties compatible with apicoplast targeting that are broader and more heterogenous than ER-targeting sequences from other eukaryotes that comprise the training sets upon which SignalP is currently based.
 It remains a future challenge to understand these N-terminal properties and their relation to apicoplast targeting and import in Plasmodium.

 N-terminal processing of apicoplast-targeted proteins is an exclusive property of known proteins imported into the organelle.
 Although multiple proteins have been shown or suggested to associate with the apicoplast exterior or target the outer apicoplast membrane, none of these proteins is N-terminally processed (e.g., ATG8, oTPT, and FTSH1) (Amberg-Johnson et al., 2017; Mullin et al., 2006; Tomlins et al., 2013).
 N-terminal processing of PPS is therefore strongly suggestive of import into the apicoplast.
 Such processing, however, does not specify the sub-compartment within the apicoplast to which PPS is localized, which could include the matrix and/or multiple membranes or intermembrane spaces.
 Indeed, N-terminal processing has been reported for both matrix and membrane-targeted proteins imported into the apicoplast (Mullin et al., 2006).
 The central conclusions of our study are not affected by this ambiguity.
 For simplicity, we have depicted PPS localization within the apicoplast matrix (Figure 9), but more studies and higher resolution (e.g., electron microscopy with immunogold labeling) will be required to specify sub-compartmental targeting of PPS within the apicoplast.
 PPS lacks obvious membrane-targeting features but required overnight extraction in 2% SDS or LDS for detection by western blot.
 These features, together with low expression, may explain why PPS has not been detected in prior studies of the apicoplast proteome that used milder extraction conditions.

-## Implications for other apicomplexan parasites
+### Implications for other apicomplexan parasites

 PPSs are diverse enzymes that perform a variety of cellular functions, whose specific roles can differ between organisms.
 The reliance of apicoplast biogenesis on isoprenoid synthesis in Plasmodium may differ from other apicomplexan parasites.
 T. gondii appears to express two PPS homologs, TGME49_224490 and TGME49_269430, that are ~30% identical (in homologous regions) to PF3D7_1128400 (FPPS/GGPPS) and PF3D7_0202700 (PPS), respectively.
 TGME49_224490 appears to be targeted to the mitochondrion in T. gondii (based on MitoProt and HyperLOPIT analyses) (Claros and Vincens, 1996; Barylyuk et al., 2020), in contrast to FPPS/GGPPS, its closest P. falciparum homolog, which localizes to the cytoplasm and other cellular foci outside the mitochondrion.
 TGME49_269430 does not appear to target the apicoplast in T. gondii (based on HyperLOPIT data), which contrasts with our determination of apicoplast targeting for PPS, the closest P. falciparum homolog.
 These observations suggest distinct cellular roles for enzyme homologs in the two parasites.
 Furthermore, a recent study (Henkel et al., 2022) showed that loss of MEP pathway activity in T. gondii (due to loss of apicoplast ferredoxin) does not impact apicoplast biogenesis, in contrast to our observations in P. falciparum based on FOS treatment, DXS deletion, and PPS KD.
 Finally, Cryptosporidium parvum lacks an apicoplast but retains two PPS homologs, CPATCC_003578 and CPATCC_001801, whose cellular targeting has not been reported.
 These differing enzyme localizations and phenotypes suggest differences in cellular isoprenoid utilization and metabolism between T. gondii, P. falciparum, and broader apicomplexan organisms that remain to be understood.

-## Why does Plasmodium apicoplast biogenesis depend on IPP synthesis?
+### Why does Plasmodium apicoplast biogenesis depend on IPP synthesis?

 The essential function of PPS in apicoplast maintenance is sufficient to explain the apicoplast reliance on IPP synthesis unveiled by FOS treatment of parasites.
 Although the dominant polyprenyl-PP product of apicoplast PPS in parasites remains uncertain, sequence features, prior in vitro enzymology, and the ability of exogenous decaprenol but not GGOH or FOH to rescue PPS KD indicate that linear polyprenyl-PP products longer than 4 and as long as 10 isoprene units are critical for apicoplast maintenance (Tonhosolo et al., 2005).
 Prior work suggested a dual function for PF3D7_0202700 as a PSY that also condenses isoprenoid precursors (Tonhosolo et al., 2009; Gabriel et al., 2015b), but we found no evidence to support this proposed PSY function or carotenoid biosynthesis more broadly.
 Synthesis of octaprenyl-PP by PF3D7_0202700 was previously proposed to be critical for ubiquinone biosynthesis in the parasite mitochondrion (Tonhosolo et al., 2005).
 Localization of this protein to the apicoplast (Figures 5 and 6) and observation that exogenous IPP rescues the growth defects of its KD (Figure 6E) strongly suggest that its activity is not required for mitochondrial ubiquinone biosynthesis and that its essential function is specific to the apicoplast.